-Be wary of contractors who go door to door to offer repair services or "free" inspections.
-Ask for recommendations from people you know and trust and, whenever possible, use established local contractors.
+- Be wary of contractors who go door-to-door to offer repair services or "free" inspections.
+Ask for recommendations from people you know and trust and, whenever possible, use established local contractors. - Visit the Better Business Bureau's St. Louis or Chicago websites to see if a business is a member and whether any complaints have been lodged against it. - Even if there is a need to act quickly, shop around.
+Get written estimates from multiple contractors, and don't be rushed into a deal. - Get all of the terms of a contract in writing, and obtain a copy of the signed contract.

-- Visit the Better Business Bureau's St. Louis, Central Illinois, Quad Cities or Chicago websites to see if a business is a member and whether any complaints have been lodged against it. - Even if there is a need to act quickly, shop around.
-Get written estimates from multiple contractors, and don't be rushed into a deal. - Get all of the terms of a contract in writing, and obtain a copy of the signed contract. - Never make full payment until all the work has been completed to your satisfaction. - Never pay in cash. - Be aware that you have the right to cancel a contract within three business days if you signed it based on the contractor's visit to your home. - In the case of disaster repair, if your insurance carrier denies coverage, you have the right to cancel the contract within five days of your insurance carrier's denial. - Be aware that public adjusters do not work for your insurance company and may charge additional fees.
+- Never make the full payment until all the work has been completed to your satisfaction. - Never pay in cash. - Be aware that you have the right to cancel a contract within three business days if you signed it based on the contractor's visit to your home. - In the case of disaster repair, if your insurance carrier denies coverage, you have the right to cancel the contract within five days of your insurance carrier's denial. - Be aware that public adjusters do not work for your insurance company and may charge additional fees.
 If you submit a claim to your insurance company, your insurance company will likely provide an adjuster to review your claim at no additional cost to you. - If you contract with a public adjuster, pay particular attention to the amount of fees being charged and whether you are obligated to use a specific contractor for repairs. - Ask to see required state and local permits and licenses.
 Insurance adjusters and roofers must be licensed by state agencies.
-It should raise a red flag if the roofer or adjuster does not have a required license, or if the name on the license does not match the name on the business card or truck.
-Please visit the IDFPR's website to search for roofing licenses.
-Visit the DOI's website, or call 866-445-5364 to verify that a public adjuster is licensed and in good standing.
+It should raise a red flag if the roofer or adjuster does not have a required license, or if the name on the license doesn't match the name on the business card or truck. - Visit the IDFPR's website, to search for roofing licenses.
+Visit the DOI's website or call (866) 445-5364 to verify that a public adjuster is licensed and in good standing.

 Raoul also reminded consumers that the Illinois Home Repair and Remodeling Act requires contractors to provide customers with written contracts for any repair or remodeling work costing more than \$1,000.
 A contract must be signed by both the customer and the contractor.
-The law also requires contractors to carry at least the minimum amounts of insurance for property damage, bodily injury and improper home repair.
-Contractors also must provide consumers with an informational pamphlet entitled "Home Repair: Know Your Rights."
+The law also requires contractors to carry at least the minimum amount of insurance for property damage, bodily injury and improper home repair.

-Raoul encouraged local residents and business owners to call local law enforcement agencies and his office's Consumer Fraud Hotline (1-800-386-5438 in Chicago, 1-800-243-0618 in Springfield, and 1-800-243-0607 in Carbondale) to report any suspicious activity.
+Raoul encouraged residents and business owners to call local law enforcement agencies and his office's Consumer Fraud Hotline (1-800-386-5438 in Chicago, 1-800-243-0618 in Springfield, and 1-800-243-0607 in Carbondale) to report any suspicious activity.